cloudera/CML_AMP_NeuralQA/README.md

 # NeuralQA Demo: Question Answering with BERT Models

-> NeuralQA provides a visual interface for end-to-end question answering (passage retrieval, query expansion, document reading, model explanation), on large datasets.
+NeuralQA is a prebuilt Python library that provides an easy to use API and visual interface for end-to-end extractive question answering (passage retrieval, query expansion, document reading, model explanation), on large datasets with BERT.
+This repository provides sample code demonstrating how to deploy NeuralQA as an application running on Cloudera Machine Learning (CML).

-> Learn more on [Github](https://github.com/victordibia/neuralqa) or from the blog series [FF14 Automated Question Answering](https://qa.fastforwardlabs.com/)
+> To learn more about the NeuralQA library visit the [Github repo](https://github.com/victordibia/neuralqa) and for more information on the techniques behind extractive question answering, check out our blog series [FF14 Automated Question Answering](https://qa.fastforwardlabs.com/)

-This repository provides sample code on how to deploy NeuralQA on Cloudera Machine Learning (CML).

 ![Neural QA Screenshot](docs/images/manual.jpg)